proper-testing/proper-testing.github.io/pages_src/Tutorials/2#PropEr_testing_of_process_interaction.md

 Summary: yet another PropEr statem tutorial
-Author: Eirini Arvaniti and Kostis Sagonas
+Author: Eirini Arvaniti &ndash; some additions and fixes by Kostis Sagonas
 kate: replace-tabs-save on; replace-tabs on; tab-width 8;

 In this tutorial, we will use PropEr to test a group of interacting processes.